pgillich/ESP4S2/README.md

 tank-tower digitalWrite 4 1
 ```

-There are several online portals, where broadcast address can be calculated, for example: [http://www.subnet-calculator.com/](IP Subnet Calculator).
+There are several online portals, where broadcast address can be calculated, for example: [IP Subnet Calculator](http://www.subnet-calculator.com/).

 ## Bridge
 Bridge requires Python 2.7.
 Bridge command line options will be printed out by `--help` parameter.
 Bridge listening port can be set by `--esp-listen-port`, its default value is `9877`.
 Controllers port can be set by `--esp-port`, its default value is `9876`.